crtx-sg/pariksha/README.md

-# 📝 Teacher Question Paper Drafting System
+# 📝 Pariksha - Question Paper Drafting System for Teachers

 A comprehensive web-based application for creating, editing, and generating professional question papers with advanced formatting capabilities.